-The call for proposals is open!
-Polkadot builders and community members are invited to submit their ideas for a presentation or workshop to be voted on by the community.
-Whether you’re building a project in the Polkadot ecosystem or just have a compelling idea for a Polkadot-related topic to present, check out the guidelines below and submit your proposal by February 28th, 2021.
+The call for proposals closed on February 28th 2021.
+Polkadot builders and community members were invited to submit their ideas for a presentation or workshop to be voted on by the community.

 Polkadot Decoded should be an inclusive event for everyone in the community, so it’s important to have a range of presentations for both technical and non-technical audiences, from experienced Polkadot developers to those who are new to blockchain.
 For this reason, and to make sure we have a diverse and engaging program, we’ve outlined the following presentation formats for proposal submissions.